vitorotri/computer-music/convolution-reverb/README.md

 # Acoustical Impulse Response Evaluation with Image Sources Method

-Pure Data patch for convolution reverb on shoebox rooms.
+Pure Data patch for convolution reverb on shoebox-shaped rooms.
 The resulting RIR (Room Impulse Response) is normalized from -1 to 1, and this simplified model will consider an average sound absorption coefficient for the room on a single frequency band.

 ## The Image Sources Method